 Impact & Financials

-- 1,394 unique residents and their families served.
+- Served over 3,670 unique residents and their families.

 - 2022 Heroes in Medicine Award, Community Hero Category – Palm Beach County Medical Society.

 - 2022 Town of Palm Beach United Way’s Nettie Finkle Award was given to our very special volunteer, Kathleen Waddell.
-This award recognizes an individual who exemplifies volunteerism and whose commitment to bringing hope, promise and opportunity into the lives of others has left a lasting, positive impact on a person, group or community at large.
+This award recognizes an individual who exemplifies volunteerism and whose commitment to bringing hope, promise, and opportunity into the lives of others has left an enduring, positive impact on a person, group, or community at large.
 This award resulted in a gift of $2,000 to El Sol.

 - 2021 Florida Blue Foundation Sapphire Awards Finalist – Recognizing Excellence and Innovation Addressing Health Equity.
-Florida Blue Foundation named El Sol as an honoree in health equity with a 2021 Organizational Finalist Award.
-Resulting in a $50,000 gift to the organization.
+The Florida Blue Foundation named El Sol as an honoree in health equity with a 2021 Organizational Finalist Award.
+This resulted in a $50,000 gift to the organization.

-- 2020 Nonprofits First Hats Off Non-Profit of the Year, Medium-size Organization Category.
+- 2020 Nonprofits First Hats Off Non-Profit of the Year, Medium-sized Organization Category.

 - 2015 The North Palm Beach Chamber of Commerce awards El Sol the Non-Profit of the Year Award.